gurki/qml-2d-template/README.md

 # QML 2D-Template

-Starting point for graphical 2d prototyping with cpp/qt.
+A minimal 2D-graphics starting point with QML.
 It provides a custom QQuickPaintedItem and empty model class.